Terms and Conditions of Online Play

 It is our intention to provide online service to the user at all times, however, we cannot guarantee online service to the user.
 There are times when online service will not be available.
 You are agreeing to the possibility of the user receiving no service whatsoever.

-We are notifying you that we store the user's device-id on our game servers, for the purpose of stopping people from receiving free online service, and as a basic measure to make it harder for others to hack the user's account.
+We are notifying you that we store the user's device-id on our game servers, for the purpose of stopping people from receiving free online service, among other things.
 At some point in the future, we may stop storing the user's device-id.
-At other points in the future, we might store other device/user/service information as part of our systems (For example: IP addresses, etc)
+The device-id files are not linked to the user's username on our servers, so if there is a data breach, usernames and device-ids can't be correlated easily.

 What is the user's device-id?
 It depends on which version of Unity the game is using, and what operating system the user is using.
 The user's device-id is retrieved using the Unity/C# value "SystemInfo.deviceUniqueIdentifier".
 The string returned by this value is out of our control, and is not guaranteed to be non-sensitive.
 For more information, please refer to Unity documentation.